 When we examined the amplitude of the Bantam, we confirmed it to be approximately 10mm (slightly less), which is impressive considering the device’s size.
 The Theragun Mini does have a superior amplitude of 12mm, which is the highest in the market, making it feel more percussive in practice.
 However, we found the Bantam to be more effective overall.

 Why is this so?
 It comes down to intensity and percussion range.
 Despite having a slightly shorter stroke length, the Bantam can deliver up to 3200 percussions per minute, a whopping 25% more than the Theragun Mini’s 2400 RPMs.

 Percussive therapy aims to create an impact between 2200-3300 RPM to override pain signals to the brain, leading to tension release.
 The Bantam, with its high-intensity percussions and solid stall force, excels in this aspect.

 Therefore, the combination of high stall force and fast percussions is what makes this tiny gun so effective.

 It’s also the true mini massage gun, and if you want something that can even fit in your pocket, then this is it.

-It’s about 25-30% smaller than the first-generation Mini, and about the same size as the recently released successor, Theragun Mini 2.0.
+It’s about 25-30% smaller than the first-generation Mini, and about the same size as its successor, Theragun Mini 2.0.
 It is also incredibly light – only 1.1 lbs, so perfect for those needing portability.